One Easy Method Decreases Screen Time & Improves Skill Development

-First, science, engineering, and math are made complete by the technology component that would provide creative and innovate ways to problem solve.
+First, science, engineering, and math are made complete by the technology component that would provide creative and innovative ways to problem-solve.
 Plus, it would apply what has been learned.

 Research suggests that limiting screen time will benefit cognition, memory, attention span, processing speed, and language.
 They are better developed through LESS screen time.